Azure/Mission-Critical-Connected/src/testing/README.md

 - **UI tests**.
 These validate that the user interface was deployed and works as expected.
 Currently AlwaysOn only [captures screenshots](/src/testing/ui-test-playwright/README.md) of several pages after deployment without any actual testing.
 - **Failure Injection tests**.
 These are done in two ways: First, AlwaysOn integrates Azure Chaos Studio for automated testing as part of the deployment pipelines.
 Secondly, manual failure injection test can be conducted.
 See below for details.

-Additionally, AlwaysOn contains a [user load generator](/src/testing/userload-generator/README.md) to create synthetic load patterns which can be used to simulate real life traffic.
+Additionally, AlwaysOn Foundational Online repository contains a [user load generator](https://github.com/Azure/AlwaysOn-Foundational-Online/tree/main/src/testing/userload-generator/README.md) to create synthetic load patterns which can be used to simulate real life traffic.
 This can also be used completely independently of the reference implementation.

 ## Failure Injection testing and Chaos Engineering